 What Items Should You Find in a Penetration Testing Report?

 Before committing to a penetration test, companies should ensure that the services will provide actionable results for a sound return on investment.
-With that said, a penetration testing report must include the following 5 elements to ensure a success:
+Here are 5 elements you should find in a penetration testing report to ensure success:

 The executive summary provides an easy-to-understand description of identified risks and their potential impact (financial and otherwise) on the business being tested.
 Among other things, the summary should provide a description which is comprehensive, incisive and accessible to all stakeholders, including those who are not technically proficient.
 Upon reading the summary, all stakeholders should have a basic grasp on the extent of the problem and the best solutions to address it.